 How to Care for a Cat During and Immediately After a Seizure

-When your cat is having a seizure, the best thing you can do for them is to ensure that they do not hurt themself.
+When your cat is having a seizure, the best thing you can do for them is to ensure that they do not hurt themselves.
 You will want to move them to a safe place with no stairs or furniture to hit.
 Keep your seizing cat away from other pets in the household, as they may be curious and come too close or attack in confusion.

 How the Cause of a Cat’s Seizure Is Diagnosed